rfgplk/micron.cpp/README.md

 A simple script which copies all files to `/usr/local/micron`

-#### Is micron entirely self-sufficient?

-Yes, *micron* relies on no external code other than what is included in this repository.
-Meaning as long as you have a working `gcc` compiler, you can compile and run it anywhere.
-The sole exception as for now is `<pthread.h>`, which is necessary to facilitate multi-threading. (technical note: as for now you still need to link against -libc due to exceptions/_start/TLS not being fully implemented).

 Features
 --------
   - a *fully functional*, templated C++ standard library implementation, designed from the **ground up** with modern principles in mind